B.S. Outdoor Education

 Electives (minimum of 6 credits)6

-Courses may include those listed in the Natural History Component, and/or Business Component, and/or the following:
+Courses may include those listed in the Natural History Component.
+Work closely with your Major advisor for approved options.

 Total Credits50